 With the Jeep’s design having been standardized as that of the Willys MB, a second source of supply was sought.
 Ford was licensed to build copies of the Willys design, to which Ford assigned its model designation GPW.
-Again, G meant government contract vehicle, P indicated it was an 80-inch wheelbase reconnaissance car and the W suffix indicated it used the Willys-designed engine.
+Again, G meant government contract vehicle, P indicated it was an 80-inch wheelbase reconnaissance car and the W suffix referred to the Willys motor

 The first 25,808 MBs had what is now known as a “slat grille.”
 This was a welded assembly of heavy bar stock.
 Vehicles produced after June 1942 used the now familiar lightweight stamped-steel grille, which is now the registered trademark of Jeep.
 Ironically, this grille had originally been developed by Ford for the GPW.
 The stamped grille was not only lighter, but also reportedly could be produced for about one third the cost of the fabricated unit it replaced.
 The early models had “Willys” embossed in the rear body panel and are known as “script” Jeeps.
 Add 20% to the value for script and /or slat grille jeeps.

 Like the MB, Ford’s earliest models had the maker’s name embossed in script on the rear panel.
 The grille was of fabricated steel construction until Jan.
 6, 1942.
 Then Ford introduced the stamped steel grille, which was later ironically registered as a trademark for Chrysler’s Jeep.

 Ford built its own bodies at the Lincoln plant until the fall of 1943.
 Then Ford began buying bodies from American Central, which was already supplying bodies to Willys.
 After only a short time, representatives of Ford, Willys and the Ordnance Department met and created the composite body, which incorporated the best features of each maker’s body.
 This body is what is now known as the composite body, and it was used by both Ford and Willys from January 1944 onward, although a few were used during the last months of 1943.